samlalonde/google-ads-disapproval-checker-mcc/README.md

 6. Make sure to label your accounts, For example: "Managed by Sam".

+7. Schedule to run weekly or however often you deem fit.

 ---

 ## Example Email Output
 Subject:
 ```
 ⚠ Disapprovals — (Managed by Sam) — Ads: 2, KW: 1, Assets: 0